shintarotakechi/hoag_react/tasks.md

   - Installed dependencies and documented `npm install` / `npm run dev` workflow so setup is reproducible
   - Ran `npm run build` to ensure the starter compiles before the interview begins

+- [x] Dev run helper script
+  - Added `run-dev.sh` at the repo root to `cd` into `frontend`, ensure dependencies exist, and run the Vite dev server
+  - Implemented single automatic restart after the first `Ctrl+C` so accidental interrupts do not require manual restarts
+  - Documented usage in the new root `README.md` so interview prep instructions live alongside the script

+- [x] CHANGELOG English alignment
+  - Reworded all entries for versions 0.0.1 and 0.0.2 in English per the updated expectation
+  - Confirmed future changelog updates will follow the same language standard

 ## Future Tasks

 ### Initial Setup